-Victory rolls is a hairstyle that became popular in the 1940’s.
-Making such hairstyle means creating large and voluminous curls either on top of your head or around the face.
+Victory rolls is a hairstyle that became popular in the 1940s.
+Making such a hairstyle means creating large and voluminous curls either on top of your head or around the face.
 The rolls got their name from an aerobatic maneuver.
-This hairstyle continued to be popular during the 1950’s.
+This hairstyle continued to be popular during the 1950s.
 There are many different variations stylists came up with during that era.
-In fact, some of them were some interesting that they are still used nowadays.
+In fact, some of them were so interesting that they are still used nowadays.

 Victory rolls are pretty easy to make.
 All you will need is curlers or rollers and a lot of imagination.
 The most unique victory rolls can be created at home.
 These rolls are great for theme parties and special occasions.
 Some of them are considered rather modern and are often used as wedding hairstyles.